google/sentencepiece/doc/piece_constraints.md

 ## Design Philosophy: Why Avoid Pre-tokenization?

-Many subword tokenizers require a pre-tokenization step (e.g., space-splitting or regex rules).
-SentencePiece deliberately operates directly on raw text to avoid several issues:
+Many subword tokenizers require a pre-tokenization step (e.g., space-splitting or regex rules) that has several issues:

 *   **Language Dependency**: Managing external morphological analyzers (e.g., MeCab, Jieba) for non-space-segmented languages adds system complexity.
-*   **Security Risks (ReDoS)**: Regex-based splitters are vulnerable to Regular Expression Denial of Service (ReDoS) attacks.
+*   **Security Risks (ReDoS)**: Regex-based splitters are vulnerable to Regular Expression Denial of Service (ReDoS) attacks (such as [CVE-2025-1194](https://nvd.nist.gov/vuln/detail/CVE-2025-1194) in Hugging Face's GPT-NeoX-Japanese tokenizer).
-*   **Inconsistency**: Relying on runtime Unicode tables (e.g., Python, Rust) makes tokenization inconsistent across environments over time.
-*   **Reproducibility and Portability**: Regex behavior varies across programming languages (e.g., Python vs. C++ vs. Java), making consistent reimplementation difficult.
-Avoiding regex during inference makes SentencePiece highly portable and easy to reimplement with guaranteed identical output.
+*   **Inconsistency & Portability**: Pre-tokenizers often rely on regex engines (such as Python or Rust) or runtime Unicode versions, which can behave differently across environments, making consistent tokenization and cross-language deployment extremely difficult.

-Instead, SentencePiece uses **piece constraints during training** to construct the vocabulary.
-Because these constraints only apply during training, even if complex rules or regular expressions were used to validate pieces, they do not run during inference.
-The resulting model is completely self-contained, ensuring safe, consistent, and fast tokenization during inference without external dependencies or regex execution.
+To avoid these issues, SentencePiece operates directly on raw text and applies **piece constraints during training** to construct a static vocabulary.
+Because these constraints do not run during inference, the resulting model is completely self-contained, guaranteeing consistent, safe, and fast tokenization across all platforms.
 For cases where space-separated tokenization is desired, simple constraints like `split_by_whitespace=true` can safely approximate this behavior.

 ---